kafkanauts-example-kafka-server/kafka/README.md

 ```

-* To start your Producer and Consumer, open up two terminals and enter the pairs of commands separately:
+* To start your Producer and Consumer, open up two terminals and enter the following pairs of commands separately:

 ```sh
 cd components